Victim Assistance Coordinators

 Victim’s Assistance Coordinator | email@example.com

-Tamika Reed is a lifelong resident of Sunflower County.
-She is married to Pastor Cedric Reed and together they have three children.
-She is a very active member of her community and the Church community that her husband pastors.
+Tamika Crawford is a lifelong resident of Sunflower County.
+Tamika formerly worked as a deputy clerk both for the Indianola Police Department and the City of Indianola.
+She is a very active member of her community and the Church community.
 She is a proud mother of three girls.
 The eldest is a graduate of the Mississippi University for Women.
-Her middle child is a student at Mississippi Valley State University and the youngest is a student at Lockard Elementary School.
+Her middle child is a graduate of Mississippi Valley State University and the youngest is a student at Lockard Elementary School.

 Victim’s Assistance Coordinator | firstname.lastname@example.org

 Tijwana Williams-Shaw is a native of Greenwood, Leflore County, Mississippi and works as the Victim’s Assistance Coordinator for the Leflore County Office of the Fourth Circuit Court District Attorney’s office.
 Tijwana graduated magna cum laude from Mississippi Valley State University with a Bachelor of Social Work degree and later earned a Master of Social Work (MSW) degree in 2010.
 Prior to being employed at the Office of the District Attorney, Tijwana was employed with Corrections Corporation of America where she worked as a Drug and Alcohol Counselor.